MCP servers

 For public MCP servers that do not require authentication, skip this step.

-Declare the MCP server at the top level of agent.yaml (not under claude:, codex:, or gemini:):
+Declare the MCP server at the top level of moat.yaml (not under claude:, codex:, or gemini:):

 mcp: